0xflair/examples/react/simple-wallet-integration/README.md

    // ...
    ```

-3. _(optional)_ If you're using Webpack 5 (e.g. React v17+) you need to manually configure Buffer for Coinbase wallet to work:
+3. _(optional)_ If you're using Webpack 5 (e.g. React v17+) you might to manually configure Buffer for Coinbase wallet to work:

    1. Install `npm install react-app-rewired buffer`
    2. Then create a [config-overrides.js](config-overrides.js) to inject the Buffer.